HOME MARITIME HISTORY SCHEDULE PARTICIPANTS CONTACT

 Michael Percy

-Festival Content: Content should relate to Blue Hill Peninsula’s maritime heritage, Blue Hill Bay and it’s ecology.
+Festival Content: Content should relate to Blue Hill Peninsula’s maritime heritage, Blue Hill Bay and its ecology.

 There is no admission fee for the Festival.
 Donations to help fund the Festival will be accepted and appreciated.
-Contact Info@BHMHF.org if you're interested in making a tax deductible contribute to help support the Festival.
+Contact Info@BHMHF.org if you're interested in making a tax deductible contribution to help support the Festival.

 Across the street from the Holt House, Charlie the shark will be directing folks to the Shaw Institute.
-They will have touch tanks, displays and docents explaining their environmental work and offering a microscopic look into the waters of our bay.
+They will have their new200 gallon touch tank, displays and docents explaining their environmental work and offering a microscopic look into the waters of our bay.

 Check out our participant page for the most current information.